NinjaWeedle/CSRacing-Evolution/README.txt

-CALCULATOR STREET RACING II: EVOLUTION V2.0.1 -  Race your way.
+CALCULATOR STREET RACING II: EVOLUTION X (Alpha) -  Expand your horizons.

-A drag racing game written by Oxiti8 in pure TI-BASIC for the TI-84 Plus CE.
+A drag racing game written by Oxiti8 in pure TI-BASIC for the TI-84 Evo and TI-84 Plus CE.

 The ultimate drag racing game just got more intense.
-Powered by the one of the most advanced racing engines ever seen in a pure TI-BASIC game, CSRacing II allows you buy, paint, tune, and race 13 different cars on 2 detailed tracks in 7 different event types.
-Compete with your friends for the best times in Time Trials, Conquer the 6 championships of Special Events, or just test your car's top speed in Machine Test.
+Powered by the one of the most advanced racing engines ever seen in a pure TI-BASIC game, CSRacing II allows you buy, paint, tune, and race 17 different cars on 2 detailed tracks in 7 different event types.
+Compete with your friends for the best times in Time Trials, Conquer the 8 championships of Special Events, or just test your car's top speed in Machine Test.
 You can also race in returning events like Regulation, Ladder, Custom Spec and the challenging Car Specific races.
 How you race is for you to decide.

-NOTE: This game is designed for the M+ revisions and/or Python Editions of the CE, and as a result it may run a bit slow on older models without use of a program like FASTER.
-Github: https://github.com/NinjaWeedle/CSRacing-Evolution - If there's a new version of CSRacing II Evolution, you'll find it here first.
-Cemetech topic: https://www.cemetech.net/forum/viewtopic.php?p=299757 - Check out this forum topic for the latest updates on CSRacing II!
-You can also post your time trials records here.
+NOTE: This version of the game is designed for the TI-84 Evo only.
+If you are looking for the TI-84 Plus CE version, you can find it here: https://github.com/NinjaWeedle/CSRacing-Evolution/tree/master
 _________________________________________________________
 Table of contents:

 I. GETTING STARTED
- 1: How to install Calculator Street Racing II Evolution on your TI-84+ CE
+ 1: How to install Calculator Street Racing II Evolution X on your TI-84 Evo
  2: How to play
  3: Home menu
  4: Game modes